dahlsailrunner/northwind-core-api/README.md

 ### Graph folder
 This folder has the majority of the GraphQL-specific files / classes.

-### Protos folder
+### Protos and Services folders
-This folder has gRPC protobuf files that are also exposed as static files when the website is running to enable referencing them for new clients.
+The `Protos` folder has gRPC protobuf files that are also exposed as static files when the website is running to enable referencing them for new clients.

-### Services folder
-This folder has the implementation of the gRPC services.
+The `Services` folder has the implementation of the gRPC services.

 ### Clients
 There are two console apps in the solution that can be run as long as the Api is running.
 They